confuzledandlost/Make_Simulator/README.md

 ## License

 This project is distributed for educational purposes.
-Refer to the LICENSE file (if included) for more details.